twitocode/Tantalum/content/Ubisoft NSBE Event.md

 communication is very important. watch and go to game dev conferences know more tools. so that you can adapt to knew tools

+GDC on youtube
+research papers
+- for things like physics and realism